-CHARLOTTE, NC (WBTV) - More than 7,400 words, names, acronyms and initials have been banned by the state of North Carolina from appearing on a vanity license plate.
+In North Carolina, there are nearly 6,300 words, names, acronyms and initials that are banned by the state of North Carolina from being on personalized tags.

 In many cases, the state's reason for a ban seems obvious.
 Hundreds of banned plates include letters or numbers that spell out curse words, sex acts or private body parts.

 Many more on the list defy easy explanation and could raise questions of fairness.
 These license plates deal with more political issues, such as guns, race, religion and sexual identity.

 Margaret Howell, spokeswoman for N.C.
 Division of Motor Vehicles, told The Charlotte Observer that the state began cataloging banned plates in 1996.
 Other plates were added when the American Association of Motor Vehicle Administrators shared a list of banned tags in other states.

 MOBILE USERS: Click here to see banned plates in North Carolina

 Howell said the division's eight-person Special Plates Unit meets to decide whether a requested plate should be denied.
 North Carolina law says the division may refuse to issue a tag that "might carry connotations offensive to good taste and decency."